secureworks/dalton/README.rst

      files will be attempted to be decrypted with the passsword 'infected'.

    | If multiple pcaps are submitted for a Suricata job, they will be
-     combined into a single pcap on job submission since Suricata can only read a single pcap in read pcap mode.
+     combined into a single pcap on job submission since (older versions of) Suricata can only read a single pcap in read pcap mode.

 -  | **Sensor Version**